 The closure of the Childcare Vouchers scheme is imminent; from October 2018, parents will no longer be able to join the scheme through their employer.

 There are some major differences between the two schemes.
 There will be some parents who are eligible for Childcare Vouchers who will not be eligible for Tax-Free Childcare and they could lose out if they don’t sign up before the deadline.

 The cut-off date for applying for Childcare Vouchers

 Tax-Free Childcare continues to be rolled out.
 The government has now confirmed that the technical issues which dogged the initial roll-out are being managed, and parents of all eligible children will be able to apply by 31 March 2018.

-After this date, Childcare Vouchers applications by parents not yet enrolled in their employer’s scheme will be no longer allowed.
+Childcare Vouchers applications by parents not yet enrolled in their employer’s scheme will be no longer allowed after September 2018.
 Also, existing registrants who change employer for any reason will not be able to enrol in the Childcare Vouchers scheme of their new employer.

 Key differences between the schemes